Arthi-chaud/Meelo/README.md

 Meelo has all the basic features you might expect from a music player/server (playback, browsing, search, playlists, libraries ...).
 But it comes with a handful of features that make it unique :star_struck:

-- Music Videos
+- Music Videos are first-class citizens
-  - Access them directly from an album's or an artist's page
+  - Access them directly from an album's, artist's or song's page
   - We also differentiate music video from interviews, behind-the-scenes, trailers...
 - Identifies B-Sides
   - Meelo shows you any tracks that could be related to an album directly on the album's page!